alkalir/ACT_Univaq-Labs/lab1/README.md

 you can **run this lab on your own computer**, even if it's different.
 If you're on **Windows or macOS**, you can:

-* Use Windows Performance Analyzer or Intel VTune
+* Use Windows Performance Analyzer (or Intel VTune if you have an Intel processor)
 * Use Apple Instruments on macOS
 * Use Linux in a VM or WSL with `perf`